Alley

-An alley or alleyway is a narrow lane, path, or passageway, often reserved for pedestrians, which usually runs between, behind, or within buildings in the older parts of towns and cities.
+An alley or alleyway is a narrow lane, path, or passageway, often reserved for pedestrians, which usually runs between, behind, or within buildings in towns and cities.
 It is also a rear access or service road (back lane), or a path, walk, or avenue (French allée) in a park or garden.

 A covered alley or passageway, often with shops, may be called an arcade.
 The origin of the word alley is late Middle English, from alee "walking or passage", from aller "to go", from ambulare "to walk".

 Definition

 The word alley is used in two main ways: